cedar-ave/verint-get-content-data/README.md

 # Get data for each content type in Verint

-This script creates a single JSON file for each content type in a Verint instance.
-A use case is to feed the JSON files into a Power BI report.
+This script creates one JSON file per content type in a Verint instance.
+The JSON file includes all items of that content type.

+- Blog posts
+- Comments
+- Ideas
+- Media posts (files, videos)
+- Threads
+- Users
+- Wikis
+- Wiki pages

+## Use case

+Feed the JSON files into a Power BI report.

+## Benefit

 A benefit of extracting this data programmatically via the REST API is that native Verint reporting requires downloading CSVs manually in the UI.

 ## Prerequisites